trivago/gollum/docs/src/gen/consumer/kafka.rst

   Defines the minimum amout of data to fetch from Kafka per request.
 If less data is available the broker will wait.
   By default this parameter is set to 1.

+**DefaultFetchSizeByte**

+  Defines the average amout of data to fetch per request.
+This value must be greater than 0.
+  By default this parameter is set to 32768.